-- Engaging in behavior that objectively prevents a student or group of students from benefiting from a class, program or activity. - b.
-Significantly interfering with the functioning of the University. - c.
-Causing or allowing excessive or disruptive noise, including but not limited to violations of residence hall quiet hours or Evanston noise ordinances. - d.
-Urinating or defecating in public view or in a public space, or in any space not intended for such purpose.
+- a.
+No member of the University community may cause or allow to continue any loud, unnecessary, or unusual noise that disturbs the peace of others, including violations of residence hall quiet hours or Evanston noise ordinances. - b.
+No member of the University community may impede (or attempt to impede) others from participating in a University activity. - Urinating or defecating in public view or in a public space, or in any space not intended for such purpose.